ctdk/goiardi/README.md

 theoretical and completely untested.
 If you try it, you should back your data up first.

+### Berks Universe Endpoint

+Starting with version 0.6.1, goiardi supports the berks-api `/universe` endpoint.
+It returns a JSON list of all the cookbooks and their versions that have been uploaded to the server, along with the URL and dependencies of each version.
+The requester will need to be properly authenticated with the server to use the universe endpoint.

 ### Tested Platforms

 Goiardi has been built and run with the native 6g compiler on Mac OS X (10.7,